-Already onto week 7, this year's NFL is well underway and as expected the season has been jam-packed with action and tensions are running high.
-With over 12 weeks and 140+ games to go, all you have to do is sit back, (try to) relax and watch your team shoot for the Super Bowl.
+This year's NFL has already been jam-packed with incredible interceptions, receptions and hand-offs.
+With this being the 100th NFL season, it's safe to say the stakes and tensions are high.
+With over nine weeks and 90+ games to go, all you have to do is sit back, (try to) relax and watch your team shoot for the Super Bowl.

 Not sure where to watch?
 Luckily for you TechRadar has produced this very handy guide to getting an NFL live stream...no matter where on Earth you are.